-Together, these elements define what it means to live, work, play in and visit Bal Harbour Village and what makes our community so unique and distinctive.

-This vision rests on a foundation based on:
+Together, these elements define what makes our community so unique, distinctive, and such a desirable place to live, work in, and visit.
+These elements and the vision for our Village rests on a foundation based on:

-- Developing and maintaining well designed and modernized public facilities and infrastructure; - Implementing smart policies and strategic solutions to address the challenges of today and to ensure that we remain a Resilient and Sustainable community able to protect our future; and - Ensuring that both the perception and reality of safety in our community remains uncompromised.
+- Developing and maintaining well-designed and modernized public facilities and infrastructure; - Implementing smart policies and strategic solutions to address the challenges of today and to ensure that we remain a Resilient and Sustainable community able to protect our future; and - Ensuring that both the perception and reality of safety in our community remains uncompromised.